COMP 1001: Introduction to Programming

 Course Objectives

-This course is an introduction to fundamental programming techniques, primitive data types, and simple algorithms and their design concepts.
+This course is an introduction to fundamental programming techniques, data types and data structures.
+Problem solving techniques are learned and applied through the design an implementation of simple algorithms.

 Representative Workload